Unshock/devman_async_lesson2/README.md

 ### Starship study project for Devman programming school
 Async module.
-Lesson 1.
+Lesson 2.
-A demo of a starship flying in shining space
+A game of a starship flying in shining space though lots of space garbage and shoots blaster.

 ### Starship install
 The project exists on **Github** and for usage could be installed using ***pip*** command: